cw75/tiered-storage/src/key_value_stores/README.md

 isolation level.

 ### Server
-This server runs some number of threads, and each thread maintains a copy of a key-value store represented by a map from strings to timestamped strings; this happens to be a semilattice.
+The server runs some number of threads, and each thread maintains a copy of a key-value store represented by a map from strings to timestamped strings; this happens to be a semilattice.
 For example,